Home

 Introduction to Wellesley College

 Wellesley, one of the most diverse colleges in the United States, is a liberal arts women’s college located 12 miles outside of Boston.
-A Wellesley education is rooted in the founding radical idea that women’s education is a force for progress and change.
-Today, Wellesley continues to expand the understanding of what women can and will do.
+Wellesley students break barriers, build bridges, and shift paradigms.
+We know that the boldest ideas, the brightest solutions, and the healthiest communities draw on a range of voices, perspectives, and experiences.
+Wellesley continues to expand the understanding of what women can and will do.

-Students can select from 1,000+ classes in over 50 departments, majors, and programs of study ranging from Architecture to Astronomy to Middle Eastern Studies to Neuroscience.
+All students come into Wellesley undecided; declaring a major in their sophomore year.
+Students can select from 1,000+ classes in over 56 departments, majors, and programs of study ranging from architecture to astronomy to Middle Eastern studies to neuroscience.
 First-year students enroll in writing seminars designed exclusively to help ease the transition from high school to college and to learn and discuss various subject areas in more depth.
-Wellesley’s first-semester shadow grading policy (meaning all courses are graded Pass/Fail!) provides first-year students the space and support to transition to a residential college experience and to explore new intellectual opportunities.
+Wellesley's first-semester shadow grading policy (meaning all courses are graded pass/fail!) provides first-year students the space and support to transition to a residential college experience while actively exploring new intellectual opportunities.

-Wellesley Plus, a voluntary transition program for first year students, and the First Generation/Low Income Network, are programs designed to support and connect students that are the first in their families to attend college.
+Wellesley Plus, a voluntary transition program for first year students, and the First Generation/Low Income Network, are programs housed in the Office of Student Success designed to support and connect students that are the first in their families to attend college.

 Explore Wellesley College through photos